-Ecco Aspina Low GTX
+Who should buy the ECCO Aspina Low GTX

-- Ecco’s desire to deliver a lightweight and flexible footgear led them to improve their 2001 invention called the Receptor technology.
+- ECCO’s desire to deliver a lightweight and flexible footgear led them to improve their 2001 invention called the Receptor technology.
 The designers eventually came up with the Receptor Lite which works under the same concept, just with a slimmer shank.

-- With this technology, the midsole and outsole are being treated as a unit which follows a system that impacts walking motion for enhanced stability and comfort.
+- With this technology, the midsole and outsole are being treated as a unit that follows a system that impacts walking motion for enhanced stability and comfort.
 It works together with the hiker’s foot and offers a comfy level of flexibility.
-It is characterized by a rounded heel for a 20-degree angle heel strike, midfoot shank for stability and dual flex grooves for increased energy return.
+It is characterized by a rounded heel for a 20-degree angle heel strike, midfoot shank for stability, and dual flex grooves for increased energy return.
 These are crucial in giving the stride an efficient start and push-off.

-- The distinctiveness and uniqueness of yak nubuck leather led Ecco to use it for Aspina Low GTX’s upper.
+- The distinctiveness and uniqueness of yak nubuck leather led ECCO to use it for Aspina Low GTX’s upper.
 Likewise, this material is strong and durable.
 It is lined with a Gore-Tex membrane for waterproof performance.

 - This light day hiker has a PU foam-injected midsole which is shock absorbent.
 The Strobel construction allows flexibility and a snugger fit.